Angie Motshekga

-Matsie Angelina "Angie" Motshekga (born 19 June 1955) is a South African politician and educator who is currently serving as the Minister of Defense and Military Veterans since 3 July 2024.
-She served as the acting president of the Republic of South Africa from the 17th August 2024, while President Cyril Ramaphosa attended the 44th Ordinary Summit of Heads of State and Government of the Southern African Development Community in Harare, Zimbabwe.
+Matsie Angelina "Angie" Motshekga (born 19 June 1955) is a South African politician and educator who is currently serving as the Minister of Defence and Military Veterans since 3 July 2024.
+She served as the acting president of the Republic of South Africa from 17 August 2024, while President Cyril Ramaphosa attended the 44th Ordinary Summit of Heads of State and Government of the Southern African Development Community in Harare, Zimbabwe.
 Motshekga also served as the Minister of Basic Education from May 2009 to 2024.
 She was previously a Member of the Executive Council in the Gauteng provincial government.
 Motshekga is a member of the African National Congress.
 She is a former president of the party's women's league.

 Early life and teaching career

 Motshekga was born on 19 June 1955 in Soweto, Transvaal Province.
 She received her primary school education from different schools in Soweto.
 She matriculated from a boarding school in Matatiele.
 Motshekga studied at the University of the North, where she obtained a Bachelor of Arts degree in Education.
 From the University of the Witwatersrand, Motshekga obtained a Bachelor of Educational Science degree and a master's degree.

 In 1981, Motshekga was employed as a teacher at Orlando High School.
 She worked at the school until 1983, when she resigned following her appointment as a lecturer at the Soweto College of Education.
 Motshekga became a lecturer at the University of the Witwatersrand in 1985.
 She lectured at the university until 1994.